wuruwuru/independent-arts/README.md

 # wuruwuru
-A collection of web projects and comics
+A collection of publishing experiments

 Built with [Astro](https://astro.build/), Javascript, HTML and CSS (SCSS)